codecrs/PHPShark/README.md

 3. You need to set up a **router.php** placed inside the *project folder*.
 4. Be sure to place and error page for your typical - 404 Page not found.

-AAA! well I could has done all of these for you, but like I said when I started - ITS RAW PHP and you may want to do stuffs here if you want - Say via application design or 3rd party connections.

-# The Scenerio
-One of my clients had a requirement of setting up pages in the following formats. they wanted 5 Sections

-* Public - Pages where guests can access wihout a login.
-* Admin - The area for Administrator's login.
-  * **Super** - The super admin has the access to all the database
-  * **Agent** - Where partial-database is accessed via roles.
-* Member - Where is client/vender can register themeselves.
-  * **Users** - All Generals users or say the clients.
-  * **Dealers** - Were the people with raw material can register via administrator's approval.

-# By Design
-The time I stared building this application, I had first designed my links.

 # Config.xml
 The XML file holds all the basic configurations to get you started.
 It has pritty much a lot of things inside, but for now we will only take up tags that will help us get started.